AM0TZ/Portswigger_labs/Broken Authentication/Authentication vulnerabilities labs.md

 # ***1. Lab: 2FA simple bypass***
 https://portswigger.net/web-security/authentication/multi-factor/lab-2fa-simple-bypass

 To solve the lab, access Carlos's account page.
-To solve the lab, access Carlos's account page.

 as hinted: verification process is flawed and log-in occures already after stage 1 - so all we need to do is to avoid filling the 4 digit code and directly go to / and from there to my-account to solve the lab